Administrator: Ronicia Lopes

 Human Resources: Deb Dufault

 Deb started by working as a CNA for five years.
 She applied in 1995 at Trinity and was interviewed and hired by Linda Wheeler-Omiunu as her staffing coordinator.
 In 1997 she was promoted to human resources for both Trinity and what is now JBF Management’s other facility, Hebert Health and Rehabilitation Center in Smithfield.
+In 2020, she decided to put all her effort towards Trinity Health and Rehab were she first began.
 She has been married 34 years and has two grown children and one grandchild, Oliver, who was born in October 2016.

 Business Office Manager: Lori Young